-Spotting the early signs of conflict such as behavioral changes in team members or reduced quality of work is key to resolve the problems before they become unmanageable.
+Spotting the early signs of conflict, such as behavioral changes in team members or reduced quality of work, is key to resolving the problems before they become unmanageable.

 Additionally, active listening, objective discussions, and empathetic approach help to get to the core of the issues and provide helpful solutions.

 More than anything else, leaders are known and celebrated for their vision.
 Their unique futuristic ideas and far-sighted approach to realizing those are treasured traits of leadership.

 A visionary leader sees the potential for change, illuminates the course of action to bring about that change, and leads others to accomplish the desired goals.